Erin Phillips

-Early life and background
+Early life and education

-Erin Victoria Phillips was born on 19 May 1985 in the Melbourne suburb of Carlton to Julie and Greg Phillips.
-She grew up with her two older sisters Rachel and Amy in Adelaide.
-Her father was a professional Australian rules football defender who played most of his career with the Port Adelaide Football Club in the South Australian National Football League (SANFL), where he served as captain for three years, was an eight-time premiership player, and was named to the club's all-time Greatest Team in 2000.
-He also competed in the Victorian Football League (VFL), which was later renamed as the modern Australian Football League (AFL), as a member of the Collingwood Football Club.
-Her father was inducted into the Australian Football Hall of Fame in 2020.
+Erin Victoria Phillips was born on 19 May 1985 in the Melbourne suburb of Carlton to Julie and Greg Phillips, during the time her professional footballer father was playing for Collingwood Football Club in the Victorian Football League (VFL; later renamed Australian Football League, or AFL).
+Her middle name relates to the state of Victoria.

+The family moved back to Adelaide and Phillips grew up with her two older sisters Rachel and Amy there.
+Her father played most of his career with the Port Adelaide Football Club in the South Australian National Football League (SANFL), where he served as captain for three years, and was inducted into the Australian Football Hall of Fame in 2020.
+Phillips has said she wanted to be an AFL footballer just like her dad since she was a young child, and her father noticed that she was a gifted athlete from a young age.

-Phillips has said she "wanted to be an AFL footballer since [she] could walk and talk, and wanted to be exactly like [her] dad".
-Her father was impressed with her athleticism at a young age, commenting, "Some kids who are born with this gift just stand out and you could always see that with Erin."
+Phillips attended Seaton High School, in the western Adelaide suburb of Seaton, during the time her father was at Port Adelaide FC.
+The whole family would attend every game, including her grandparents and aunts.

 Phillips began competing in football with the SMOSH West Lakes Football Club (then known as the St. Michael's Old Scholars and Hindmarsh Football Club) under-9 side, where she was the only girl on the team.
 Her under-11 team won the grand final.
 She was also named the best and fairest player on her under-13 team.
-John Cahill, one of her father's coaches at Port Adelaide, praised Phillips's ability, saying she was "as good a 14-year old as I've ever seen play football" in comparison to Port Adelaide Hall of Famers such as her father, Russell Ebert, and Gavin Wanganeen.
-Phillips had the opportunity to train with Port Adelaide on occasion while growing up.
+John Cahill, one of her father's coaches at Port Adelaide, praised Phillips's ability, saying she was "as good a 14-year old as I've ever seen play football", and Phillips had the opportunity to train with Port Adelaide on occasion while growing up.

 Phillips began playing basketball at the age of 13.
 She decided to switch her sporting focus from football to basketball at the age of 14 due to the lack of opportunities at the time for female footballers to play professionally.
 Her father had also introduced her to Rachael Sporn, a member of the Australian national basketball team, around this time.
 As a junior, Phillips played for the West Adelaide Bearcats.
 She represented South Australia Metro in the under-16 and under-18 Australian national championships, winning the Norma Connolly Trophy as a member of the under-16 championship team in 1999.
 Phillips was also a member of the South Australia under-20 championship team in 2004, where she won the Bob Staunton Award as the most outstanding player in the women's tournament.